JamesHBickerton/DevNotes/Notes/html.md

 etc...
 </'form'>

+To style a placeholder - you can use the input::placeholder (pseudoelement) to change the colour.

 You usually do not give forms classes due to the many attributes they have.
 You usually would just style the descendant selector i.e. .cta-form label {}, .cta-form input etc. To put the label and the input on seperate lines, you would need to make the label element display: block;

 A <'select'> box can create a select box but requires you to have <'option'> in between them i.e.